rodan123/piblock/README.md

    added "I" (Internet match) and "M" (Missed/VMail)

-6) Added fork of the jcadmin program by Don Cross (https://github.com/cosinekitty/jcadmin) modified to work with piblock's handling of callerID rotation and tag additions.
+6) Added fork of the jcadmin program by Don Cross (https://github.com/cosinekitty/jcadmin) modified to work with piblock's handling of callerID log rotation and tag additions.

 7) Created a runpiblock.sh script to startup jcadmin and piblock.
    Copy to your home directory and edit the program paths within as necessary.